ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 Unfortunately paper trading is very slow.
 It happens in realtime, which means that if you are simulating a medium- to long-term trading strategy it would take months if not years to yield results.

 > Paper trading is easy and realistic.
-It's a good starting point, but is also very very slow.
+It's a good starting point, but is also very slow.

 This is where *backtesting* comes to our rescue.
-It's called *back*testing because it tests on historical data.
+It's called *back*testing because it's a tests of a trading strategy on historical data.
 It's going *back*wards in time to find out what would have happened if you had executed your strategy in the real market in the past.

-It's more complicated than paper trading and you are going to need some reasonable trading skills in order to do it.
+It's more complicated than paper trading and you are going to need some programming skills to do it.
 Backtesting wins though because it delivers results very quickly.
 Through backtesting we can simulate our strategy and analyze the results just as quickly as our computer program can process all the data.
-Having optimized code and a fast computer will help here, but anyway you look at backtesting delivers results very quickly compared to paper trading.
+Having optimized code and a fast computer will help here, but anyway you look at it - backtesting delivers results very quickly compared to paper trading.

 A short and simple backtest will take minutes.
-More complex strategies, bigger markets and more data add more time.
+More complex strategies, bigger markets and more data increase the amount of time required.
 But we are still talking about having a result in hours or days, rather than in weeks, months or even years.

 > Backtesting is more complicated, but is vastly quicker than paper trading.

 ## We need data!

-In order to test a strategy on the past history of market we need some historical data.
+In order to test a strategy on the past history of a market we need some historical data.

 I used to use the free Yahoo financial API, however since it's demise I've started paying for data.
 Currently I use data from [Norgate](https://norgatedata.com/), [EOD Historical](https://eodhistoricaldata.com/) and from [IG](https://labs.ig.com/) who are one of my brokers.

-In order to demonstrate backtesting to you I need to pick an instrument to trade.
+In order to demonstrate backtesting I must pick an instrument to trade.
 This isn't about choosing a good instrument I just need to choose something for demonstration purposes.

 The instrument I've picked for this post is STW, that's an [exchange traded fund](https://en.wikipedia.org/wiki/Exchange-traded_fund) for [the ASX 200 index](https://en.wikipedia.org/wiki/S%26P/ASX_200).
 Don't think this is the only option though!

 The backtesting technique I'm presenting in this post can be used for any instrument.
 You can backtest on futures, individual stocks, currencies or other exchange traded funds.
-You have a huge amount of choice in this regard and ranking and selecting financial instruments is a whole other topic that I might discuss in future post.
+You have a huge amount of choice in this regard, but ranking and portfolio selection is a larger topic that I might discuss in the future.

-See below for a chart of the ASX 200:
+See below for a 2017 chart of the ASX 200:

 ![ASX 200 chart](/content/images/2019/01/ASX200 - 1 year - potential short trades.png)
 Image source: Yahoo Finance.

 In that chart I've highlighted the [long](https://en.wikipedia.org/wiki/Long_(finance)) and [short](https://en.wikipedia.org/wiki/Short_(finance)) trades.
 Long trades in blue and short trades in purple.
-I did this just to indicate the kinds of trades we are aiming for.
+I did this just to indicate the kinds of trades we could get from this instrument.
 We'd like to have a strategy that can buy and sell at the right times to make a profit.

 In this post though we are only focusing on the long trades.
-You might think of that as just normal buying and selling and making profit when the market is trending up.
-Short selling would allow us to also make profit in a downtrending market, but it is more difficult and more risky and I will save it for a future post, to keep things the simple example strategy for this post is trading *long only*.
+You might think of that as just normal buying and selling and making a profit when the market is trending up.
+Short selling allows us to make profit also in a downtrending market, but it is more difficult and more risky and I will save it for a another post, to keep things simple the example strategy for this post will be trading *long only*.

-> To keep things simple for the demonstration in this post our trading strategy will be long only (no short selling).
+> To keep things simple for this demonstration our trading strategy will be trading long only (no short selling).

 So what does our data look like?
 You can actually store your data however you want.
 You might have it spread out through a bunch of different files or structured in a database for efficient access.
 For the purposes of this post we'll have our data stored in a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values).
 CSV is a simple and common data format.